 The fan-on-the-floor advice works well — if what’s causing the problem is a failure of the refrigerator’s condenser fan.
 In our case, that is what had happened.
 I’m no expert, but basically a refrigerator works like this: the motor runs, the inside of the fridge gets cold, which makes the outside of the fridge get hot (in the motor area), and the fan blows that heat away so more cold (and more heat) can be made.
 (Btw, there’s another fan inside the fridge that spreads the cold around, but that’s not the one that stopped working.)
 Once the fan had stopped, there was too much heat accumulating in the motor area and it was preventing the fridge from making more cold.

 After a few hours of running a box fan next to the fridge, the fridge was working as well as it always had.
 But we didn’t want to keep a fan on the floor forever, so a more permanent solution was needed.
 I looked for more internet advice about our fridge, a GE Profile.
 I found a consensus that the fan itself could be bad.
 Or it could be the computer motherboard gone bad.
 Or it could be both.
 And, putting in a new fan without changing the motherboard might cause the ruin of a new fan.
 But, it could be that a bad fan had somehow damaged the motherboard.
 In that case, replacing the motherboard without changing the fan could cause the new motherboard to be ruined.
 I can’t vouch for the truth in all that, I’m just passing along what I read on the internet.
 Apparently, if one doesn’t have the ability to test both the fan and the motherboard, the best approach is to replace them both.
 Naturally, they were unbelievably expensive.
-The two of them, just the parts alone, was a considerable fraction of the cost of a new refrigerator.
+The cost for the two of them, just the parts alone, was a considerable fraction of the cost of a new refrigerator.

 It seemed to me that moving air from one place to another should be a fairly simple thing to accomplish in our modern age.
 And the equipment required to move this air shouldn’t cost more than $100.
 After some web searching, it seemed that the answer to my problem was a rack fan.
 Rack fans circulate air around racks of high-tech equipment like computers, servers, and similar things that don’t respond well to excessive heat.
 Best of all: unlike parts from a refrigerator manufacturer, there is a competitive market in rack fans.